MI-DPLA/combine/docs/command_line.rst

 Command Line
 ************

-Though Combine is designed primarily as a GUI interface, the command line provides a powerful and rich interface to the models and methods that make up the Combine data model.
+Though Combine is designed primarily as a GUI interface, the command line provides a potentially powerful and rich interface to the models and methods that make up the Combine data model.
 This documentation is meant to expose some of those patterns and conventions.

-There are two primary command line contexts:
+There are few command line contexts:

+  - `Django shell <#django-python-shell>`_

-  - **Django shell**: A shell that loads all Django models, with some additional methods for interacting with Jobs, Records, etc.
+    - *A shell that loads all Django models, with some additional methods for interacting with Jobs, Records, etc.*

+  - `Django commands <#combine-django-commands>`_

+    - *Combine specific actions that can be executed from bash shell, via Django's manage.py*

+  - `Pyspark shell <#pyspark-shell>`_

-  - **Pyspark shell**: A pyspark shell that is useful for interacting with Jobs and Records via a spark context.
+    - *A pyspark shell that is useful for interacting with Jobs and Records via a spark context.*

 These are described in more detail below.

-**Note:** For both, the Combine `Miniconda <https://conda.io/miniconda.html>`__ python environement must be used, which can be activated from any filepath location by
+**Note:** For all contexts, the OS ``combine`` user is assumed, using the Combine `Miniconda <https://conda.io/miniconda.html>`__ python environement, which can be activated from any filepath location by
 typing:

 .. code-block:: bash

+    # become combine user, if not already
+    su combine

+    # activate combine python environment
     source activate combine